 G. Tuition remission refers to a waiver of the basic tuition cost.
-All other fees, books, room and board, basic tuition differential, equipment, etc., are the responsibility of the recipient.
+All other applicable tuition remission administrative fees, fees associated with particular academic pursuits, books, room and board, basic tuition differential, equipment, etc., are the responsibility of the recipient.
 Costs not covered will be invoiced through Student Accounts via a paperless system on a semester basis.
 All invoices must be paid in full before registration is permitted.

 H. Each Tuition Remission Form indicates the valid fall, spring, summer semesters.
 The employee is responsible for completion of a new form upon expiration.